There’s no denying that it gets hot in Philadelphia during the summertime.

 Regardless of your activity level, don’t wait until you’re thirsty to drink.
 Avoid liquids that contain alcohol or large amounts of sugar–these actually cause you to lose more body fluids.
 Make sure to bring a water bottle with you when you go outside and keep it filled with cool water.

-- Pro Tip: Philly’s tap water meets or exceeds all Federal and State safety regulations, making it safe, affordable, and delicious to drink.
-Learn more about Philly’s drinking water quality or find a water fountain near you!
+- Tip: Philly’s tap water meets or exceeds all Federal and State safety regulations, making it safe, affordable, and delicious to drink.
+Learn more about Philly’s drinking water quality!

 Never use a fan with windows closed.